Yampss/recommendersys/README.md

 1. Clone the repository.
 2. Run the recommender using `python movierecommender.py`.

-**Note:** Ensure you have the required datasets from TMDb Movie Ratings on Kaggle (provide link or instructions on obtaining the datasets).
+**Note:** Ensure you have the required datasets from TMDb Movie Ratings on Kaggle (https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_credits.csv).

 ## Contributing